AlexDeLucas/cleanups/README.md

 # Deployment

+When ready, this project code can be pushed to production on Heroku.
+Follow the documentation for [Heroku with Rails 5.x](https://devcenter.heroku.com/articles/getting-started-with-rails5).

 # TODO

 * Build a community cleanups event dashboard, a virtual space where users can plan future cleanups or post information about established upcoming cleanup events.